SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

     - Implements `if_oo_adt_classrun` and calls methods from local classes.
     - Acts as a consumer of APIs (local classes) defined in the CCIMP include.
   - CCIMP include (Local Types tab in ADT):
-    - The example is similar to the factory method example above.
+    - The example is similar to the factory method example.
     - Local interface `lif_hello`: Defines an enumeration type and a method that returns a string.
     - Local classes `lcl_**` implement `lif_hello`.
     - Local class `lcl_hello_factory`: Contains the factory method `create_hello`.
 The class specifies `CREATE PRIVATE` to prevent external instantiation.
 The `create_hello` returns a reference of type `REF TO lif_hello`.